daidong/daidong.github.io/_teaching/2023-spring-2.md

 ## 4. How will the class go?
 1. You will be matched to a research project.
 2. You will work with specific faculty and group.
 3. You will talk with Md.
-Hasanur Rashid occasionally.
+Hasanur Rashid (TA) biweekly to sync and complain.
 4. We will host occasional seminar talks.
 5. **Flexible class time and location**.
 6. **The class may lead to Summer/Fall RA positions**!